mukeshsoni/haskell-programming-book/README.md

-Assignments from the haskell book (http://haskellbook.com/).
+Assignments/exercises from the haskell book (http://haskellbook.com/).

-Hopefully will get filled up daily.
+Most of the exercises are written as a single file.
+They should work by just loading in the repl (`ghci` or `stack ghci`) and calling `main`.